-Please note we have changed our decision process and now have application deadlines.
+Please note that this award has application deadlines.
 See below for further details.

 - The principal investigator will be a senior researcher working in an established research institution in the UK.